chuck032/sparta_ruby_refresher/README.md

 * In order to run the test enter the command "rspec" into your terminal(make sure you are in the correct directory)

 ### Details of this project

+For this project we went through Arrays and Hashes.
+More specifically how to manipulate them, extract values, symbols etc. as well as test them.